Crate Training For Dogs

-It’s not often that I change my mind completely about something but on the subject of crate training your dog I have done a complete U-turn!
+It’s not often that I change my mind completely about something.
+However, on the subject of crate training for dogs, I have done a complete U-turn!

 I was in a dilemma when I had a nine-week-old puppy and an older dog who didn’t take to him.
-I knew the older dog wouldn’t hurt the puppy unless extremely provoked but the puppy had no boundaries and wasn’t reading warning signs.
+I knew the older dog wouldn’t hurt the puppy unless extremely provoked.
+However, the puppy had no boundaries and wasn’t reading warning signs.

 The puppy was also at the stage where he wanted to chew everything.
-I would take great care to clear the floors of potential hazards (like pens, batteries, scissors) but he would always come running with that hair clip I lost months ago down the back of the sofa or my shopping list complete with a layer of puppy saliva.
+I would take great care to clear the floors of potential hazards like pens, batteries, scissors, etc. Despite everything, he would always come running with the hair clip I lost months ago or my shredded shopping list!

 House training was a complete nightmare!
 I can’t count the times I have stood on the lawn at 4am, shivering and waiting for a puppy to wee, when he thinks its playtime.

-I also had to go to work in the afternoon and was having heart palpitations at the thought of coming home to a puppy wrapped up in electric cables, savaged by his older brother and drowning in a sea of urine!
+When I was at work I was having heart palpitations at the thought of arriving home.
+I imagined a puppy wrapped in electric cables, savaged by his older brother and drowning in a sea of urine!

 My friend suggested a crate and I looked at her in horror!

-So the friend suggested I went round to her house to see how crate training can be an absolute lifesaver.
+So the friend suggested I went round to her house to see how crate training for dogs can be an absolute lifesaver.
 I still had my reservations, however, I went to take a look.

-The crate had been placed in the warmest part of the kitchen and inside was a snuggly blanket, a dog teddy, and a chew toy.
+The crate had been placed in the warmest part of the kitchen.
+Inside was a snuggly blanket, a dog teddy, and a chew toy.

 Well, I could see that it looked comfortable but there was just one thing missing.. a dog!

 We chatted over a cuppa then her Sheltie wondered in from the garden.
 He greeted me enthusiastically, then went and laid down inside the crate.
 I was amazed to see that he had gone there by choice and snuggled down for a nice rest.